wp-plugins/mailchimp-for-wp/readme.txt

 * Uses the MailChimp API, superfast and reliable.
 Also, visitors never have to leave your website to subscribe.
 * Configuring is easy, all you need is your MailChimp API key.

-**Premium Plugin Features**
+**Premium Features**

 * Form designer, design beautiful sign-up forms from your admin panel.
 No CSS knowledge required.
-* (Multiple) AJAX powered sign-up forms, so the page doesn't have to reload after submitting.
+* (Multiple) AJAX powered sign-up forms (no page reload after submitting).
-* All MailChimp list fields or interest groupings can be added to your forms using the field wizard.
+* Unlocked field wizard containing all your list fields and interest groupings.
 No HTML knowledge required.
 * Reports.
 Gain insights in when, where and how your visitors subscribe with the subscribers log and beautiful statistical charts.
-* Built-in integration with WooCommerce and Easy Digital Downloads for adding sign-up checkboxes to your checkout forms.
+* Built-in integration with WooCommerce and Easy Digital Downloads.
-* Priority support
+* Priority support.

 [More information](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/) | [Screenshots](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/screenshots/) | [Demo](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/) | [Upgrade now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)